rails/rails/guides/source/active_record_migrations.md

 end
 ```

-This migration will create a `user_id` column and appropriate index.
+This migration will create a `user_id` column, [references](#references) are a
+shorthand for creating columns, indexes, foreign keys or even polymorphic
+association columns.

 There is also a generator which will produce join tables if `JoinTable` is part of the name: